EnhancedNetwork/TOHE-Docs/options/Neutrals/Coven/Poisoner.md

 As the Poisoner, your kills are delayed.<br>
 Kill everyone to win.
-* Max
-  * Set the Maximum amount of Poisoners that can be in a match
 * Poison Cooldown
   * Set how long a Poisoner has to wait to poison a player
 * Poison Kill Delay